Get,

 • Elderly individuals

-• Individuals undergoing steroid- therapy, chemotherapy and/or suffering from immunosuppressive conditions such as AIDS/HIV.
+• Individuals undergoing steroid therapy, chemotherapy, and/or suffering from immunosuppressive conditions such as AIDS/HIV.

 H3N2- Mode of Spread

-The H3N2 influenza virus spreads quite rapidly, especially in highly congested areas such as nursing homes, offices, public transport and schools.
-When the infected individual sneezes or coughs, the droplets containing the virus are released into the air; once it is airborne, the virus spreads up to a metre and infects those who are in proximity and breathe in the droplets quite easily.
+• Person-to-Person transmission by respiratory droplets: The H3N2 influenza virus spreads quite rapidly, especially in highly congested areas such as nursing homes, offices, public transport, and schools.
+When the infected individual sneezes or coughs, droplets containing the virus are released into the air.
+Once airborne, the virus can spread up to a metre and infect those in proximity who breathe in the droplets quite easily.

 • If you touch a contaminated surface or object, you may contract the infection.